skyssolutions/lynxchan/src/be/Readme.md

 * `multipleReports`(Boolean): if true, allows for multiple postings to be reported at once.
 * `maxFilters`(Number): maximum amount of filters a board owner can set.
 Defaults to 20.
 * `maxBoardVolunteers`: maximum amount of volunteers a board can have.
 Defaults to 20.
+* `maxBannerSizeKB`: maximum size in kilobytes for board banners.
+Defaults to maximum upload file and to 200KB if there is no maximum upload size.
+Will be ignored if larger or equal than maximum upload size.

 `db.json`: contains database connection information.
 * `address`: address of the database.